-Polk routinely produces some of the best marine speakers on the market, and the Polk MM1 series is no exception.
+Polk routinely produces some of the top marine speakers on the market, and the Polk MM1 series is no exception.
 The 6.5-inch MM652 features the best power handling of any boat speaker, so you know it's capable of pushing the music past the wake, and the audio performance received high marks all around.
 When you consider the marine-grade durability, it's clear why these speakers are among the best.
+However, we no longer cover Marine speakers on TTR, so if you want more modern recommendations, head over to our best smart speakers guide.

 The MM652 received an A- for the overall audio quality.
 By comparison, only the Fusion FR and Clarion CMQ speakers received higher overall scores.
 The quality, however, was similar to the Fusion speakers, with the audio profile featuring excellent high-end and midrange performance, but faltering a little with the low-end.
 That said, the MM652 has a unique grille, featuring a port that works similarly to a port on a subwoofer box.
 As a result, the port adds a little punch to the bass.
 It's less accurate, but more aggressive.
 And some people prefer this embellishment.